Virtual-Labs/molecular-absorption-spectroscopy-responsive-lab/README.md

 * Conversion using pure JavaScript animations in the desired sequence.

-* Using certain libraries and framework which make the conversion easier.
+* Using certain libraries and framework which would make the conversion easier.

 * Using [Google web Designer](https://www.google.com/webdesigner/) for creating interactive HTML5-based designs and motion graphics that can run on any device.